nick-prendergast/test-assignment-financing-v1.7/README.md

+## Implementation Details

+For details about the architecture, design decisions, and implementation approach, please see the [Solution Documentation](SOLUTION.md)

 ## What you get

 The application in this repository provides a basic integration test for the success path to verify that implementation